danschlz/danschulz.github.io/books.md

 **Politics / Sociology / Foreign Policy** <a name="politics"></a>
 - Hirschman, _Exit, Voice, and Loyalty_
+- Bastiat
-- Bastiat, _The Law_
+  -_The Law_
-- Bastiat, _That Which Is Seen, and That Which Is Not Seen_
+  -_That Which Is Seen, and That Which Is Not Seen_
 - Caplan, _The Myth of the Rational Voter_
 - Kling, _The Three Languages of Politics_
 - Gurri, _The Revolt of the Public_